Soumitro-Chakrabarty/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Since January 2019, I am a Research Associate at International Audio Laboratories, Erlangen, [AudioLabs](https://www.audiolabs-erlangen.de/), which is a joint venture of [Fraunhofer IIS](https://www.iis.fraunhofer.de/en.html) and Friedrich-Alexander-Universität Erlangen-Nürnberg, [FAU Erlangen](https://www.fau.eu/).
+I currently work as a Senior Scientist in the Communication Acoustics group at [Fraunhofer IIS](https://www.iis.fraunhofer.de/en.html).
 My current research interests are in the field of machine learning for signal processing, mainly focused on speech separation and enhancement as well as microphone array signal processing.
+I am mainly involved in developing AI/ML based acoustic front-end processing technologies for [Fraunhofer upHear® Voice Quality Enhancement](https://www.iis.fraunhofer.de/en/ff/amm/communication/uphear-vqe.html).

-Prior to this, I was a research and teaching assistant at AudioLabs, and a PhD student at FAU Erlangen.
+Prior to this, I was a research and teaching assistant at [AudioLabs](https://www.audiolabs-erlangen.de/), and a PhD student at FAU Erlangen.
 The focus of my PhD work was on robust spatial filtering and sound source localization in noisy and reverberant environments with a focus on deep learning based method in the later part of my PhD work.